 Web Scraping in 2026: Why AI-Generated Crawlers Are Winning

 The web scraping market hit $1B but 20% of engineering time goes to maintenance.
 Vibe scraping changes everything.
-Here's what's shifting and why it matters.
+Here's what's shifting and why it matters for ecommerce.

-It's January 1st, 2026.
-The web scraping market hit $1 billion this year and is growing at 14% annually1.
+The year is 2026.
+The web scraping market hits $1 billion and is growing at 14% annually1.
 E-commerce alone is set to generate $6.88 trillion in online transactions this year2.
-And somewhere, right now, a developer is rewriting a broken CSS selector because Amazon changed their product page layout.
+And somewhere, right now, a developer is rewriting a broken CSS selector because a major retailer changed their product page layout.
 Again.

 This is the state of web scraping in 2026: a massive, growing market built on fundamentally broken technology.